cassiano/memoize-ts/README.md

 The `memoize()` HOF needs a way to check if an entry (combination of parameters) is already cached and for that is uses a highly generic, efficient and very powerful default comparison function.

-Its default behavior is to compare each value individually with the standand `===` JS/TS's strict-equals operator, which basically deals with all primitive types, but the function also takes care of collection-like structures such as **objects**, **maps** and **arrays** of any depth.
-And you can freely mix them all.
+Its default behavior is to compare each value individually with the standand `===` JS/TS's strict-equals operator, which basically deals with all primitive types, but the function also takes care of collection-like structures such as **objects**, **maps** (with all kinds of keys) and **arrays** of any depth.
+And you can freely and safely mix them all.

 **Classes** (in fact, class instances), **regular expressions**, **dates** and even **functions** are covered, too.